aksharjoshi27/sustainability/Readme-shell.md

 4. **Drag /Select** the column name into the fields which is below the visualization panel.

-5. For showing the average values **click** on the dropdown arrow in the value section field and select the Average.
+5. Select Page Level Filter in Filter pane.

 	![Validate Creds.](media/power-bi-report-016.png)

+6. Drag the “ReadingDateTimeUTC”, column to “Filters on this page” in filter pane.

 	![Validate Creds.](media/power-bi-report-062.png)

+7. Select filter Type as “Relative Time”.
+In “Show items when the value” options, select “Is in the last”, “1” & “minute”.

 	![Validate Creds.](media/power-bi-report-017.png)

+9. Select Apply Filter.

 	![Validate Creds.](media/power-bi-report-018.png)

 **Average Visitors Out**